-When you file a personal injury lawsuit, the person you are holding liable in your case will try to develop certain defenses to deflect the blame away from him or her and place it on you.
+When you file a personal injury lawsuit in Bakersfield, the person you are holding liable in your case will try to develop certain defenses to deflect the blame away from him or her and place it on you.
 One common strategy that defense lawyers use in personal injury cases is the assumption of risk, which states that you understood the risks associated with the negligent actions of the at-fault party.

 While facing an assumption of risk argument can be nerve-wracking, you can combat these claims.
 With an attorney on your side, you can defend yourself against this argument and prove the at-fault party’s negligence.